Hyperliquid Docs

 Use websockets for lowest latency realtime data.
 See the python SDK for a full-featured example.

-Address-based rate limits
+Address-based limits

 Batched Requests